mustafabutt/SlimPhp/README.md

-# SlimPhp
+# SlimPhp a framework of PHP
-REST API in SlimPhp a framework of PHP.
+REST API in SlimPhp with Angularjs.